sachen-pather/Honey-badger-detection/README.md

-for a view as to how it works - please check the slides in the repo (pdf file)
+for a view as to how it works - please check the slides in the repo (EEE4113F pdf file)

 # Honey Badger Detection API